SmartArduino/DOITdoc/source/Robotics/01_AccessoryForTank.rst

    Metal driving wheel TW-03 for TC-03

-The assembling way is the same as `Metal Driving Wheel TW-09`_.
+The assembling way for `TW-03 <http://vvdoit.com/doit-new-design-tws-03-aluminum-alloy-metal-damping-driving-wheel-for-toy-tank-track-caterpillar-car-chassis-p1292036.html>`_ is the same as `Metal Driving Wheel TW-09`_.

 Metal Bearing Wheel TB-03
 ^^^^^^^^^^^^^^^^^^^^^^^^^^
-The wheel TB-03 is smaller than TB-09 with the following paramters:
+The wheel `TB-03 <http://vvdoit.com/original-doit-shock-absorption-metal-bearing-wheel-for-robot-tracked-tank-car-chassis-transmission-wheel-with-suspension-p1291978.html>`_ is smaller than TB-09 with the following paramters:

 .. figure:: ../_static/tb03.jpg
    :align: center